What Level of Data Encryption Does Your Business Need?

 In addition, it’s vital to understand the differences between the 128-bit and 256-bit encryption models.
 As is the case in most technical areas, the higher the number the better and the data encryption world is no exception.

-Using that logic, 256-bit encryption is naturally more secure than 128-bit encryption.
+Using that logic, 256-bit file encryption is naturally more secure than 128-bit encryption.
 But, why?

 Because 256-bit is far harder to crack due to its requirement for a more robust key to decrypt the data.
-On the downside, 256-bit encryption requires more processing power than its 128-bit counterpart — both to encrypt as well as decrypt the data.
+On the downside, 256-bit encryption requires more processing power than its 128-bit counterpart — both for data encryption as well as decryption.

 What Types Of Files Should You Encrypt?